mortent/enhancements/keps/sig-node/4815-dra-partitionable-devices/README.md

 the dynamic allocation of both full devices and their (possibly overlapping) fixed-size partitions.
-That is to say, the scheduler now has the ability to "flatten" all devices and capacity pools by applying any referenced mixins as well as track any capacities consumed from one device by another through its capacity pools and the allocation of devices refrencing them.
+That is to say, the scheduler now has the ability to "flatten" all devices and capacity pools by applying any referenced mixins as well as track the capacities consumed by allocated devices.
 More details on the actual algorithm the scheduler follows to make allocation decisions based on the capacity pools can be found in the Design Details section below.